Flumadiddle/advdupe2/readme.md

 Advanced Duplicator 2 is a [Garry's Mod][] addon which implements a tool similar to the Duplicator, but with many added features.
 It is a fork of (and not a direct successor to, despite the name) [Advanced Duplicator][].

+This fork of Advanced Duplicator 2 is modified for the purpose of being integrated into DarkRP.
+Changes reflect upon the need for stability & limitations for the gamemode.

 # Installation

 Currently, this version of AdvDupe2 isn't available on the Steam Workshop.
 The best way to get this addon is to clone this repository into your `addons` folder: